nrfconnect/sdk-nrf/doc/nrf/config_and_build/config_and_build_system.rst

 The compiler (for example, `GCC compiler`_) then creates object files used to create the final executables.
 You can customize this stage by :ref:`cmake_options` and using :ref:`compiler_settings`.

-The result of this process is a complete application in a format suitable for flashing on the desired target board.
+The result of this process is a complete application in a format suitable for flashing on the desired board target.
 See :ref:`output build files <app_build_output_files>` for details.

 The build phase can be broken down, conceptually, into four stages: the pre-build, first-pass binary, final binary, and post-processing.